CruisesGood preparation helps travellers planning a cruise have a safe and healthy trip

 - NHS: Can I take my medicine abroad

 - UK Health Security Agency: Malaria – information for people travelling overseas

 - UK Health Security Agency: Zika virus: country specific risk

 - Venous thromboembolism

 - Yellow fever in brief

 - Foreign and Commonwealth Office.
 Foreign travel insurance.
-25 October 2017.
-[Accessed 29 January 2018]
+3 December 2021.
+[Accessed 17 March 2022]

 - Centers for Disease Control and Prevention.
 Guidance for Cruise Ships on Influenza-like Illness (ILI) Management.
 CDC.
 22 August 2016.
-[Accessed 29 January 2018]
+[Accessed 29 July 2021]

 - Freeland A, Vaughan G, Banerjee S. Acute Gastroenteritis on Cruise Ships – United States 2008 – 2014.
-MMWR Morb Mortal Wkly Rep 2016:65:1-5.
-[Accessed 29 January 2018]
+MMWR Morb Mortal Wkly Rep 15 January 2016:65:1-5.
+[Accessed 29 July 2021]

 - European Centre for Disease Prevention and Control.
 European technical guidelines for the prevention, control and investigation of infections caused by Legionella species.
 June 2017.
 [Accessed 29 July 2021]

 - Mouchtouri V, Rudge J. Legionnaires' Disease in Hotels and Passenger Ships: a Systematic Review of Evidence, Sources, and Contributing Factors, J Travel Med.
 2015 Sep-Oct;22(5):325-37.
 [Accessed 29 July 2021]

 - Bekic M, Mikolaucic M, Golubovic M et al. A three-year follow-up on injuries sustained by cruise ship passengers and crew treated at the Orthopaedic and Traumatology Department at Dubrovnik County Hospital.
 1 November 2015.
 Injury, 46: S73-7.
 [Accessed 29 July 2021]